allthingslinux/tux/docs/content/developer/best-practices/docs.md

 ---
 title: Documentation Best Practices
 description: Documentation best practices for Tux development, including writing standards, structure guidelines, and quality assurance processes.
+tags:
+  - developer-guide
+  - best-practices
+  - documentation
 ---

 # Documentation Best Practices

-!!! wip "Work in progress"
+!!! warning "Work in progress"
     This section is a work in progress.
 Please help us by contributing to the documentation.

 ## Core Principles